borzel/OpenX32/README.md

 Finally, run.sh will use pyATK to initialize the most important hardware of the i.MX253 using the file "meminit.txt" and upload the generated binary-blob into the RAM of the processor.
 The Serial-Download-Program of the i.MX will then start the small assembler-program "miniloader" placed at address 0x80000000 - hence the begin of the RAM.
 The only task of Miniloader is to jumpstart the U-Boot-Bootloader at offset 0x3C0.
 U-Boot is placed at offset 0x0C0, but the first function-entry of the U-Boot will not start when using the Serial-Download-Program.
 So with this small hack, U-Boot takes control over the i.MX, reallocate itself to a higher memory-region and starts the linux-kernel together with the DeviceTreeBlob.
 The kernel is then decompressed and will start up.

 ## ToDos
 This project is in an early stage and lot of things have to be done:
-* [ ] create an initramfs with some useful programs
 * [ ] implement a function to upload original FPGA-bitstream to the X32-FPGA from the original firmware to initialize the heart of the audio-processing
 * [ ] reverse-engineer the communication-protocol between the individual hardware-components (e.g. faderboards) and the i.MX253
 * [ ] implement a nice user-interface to control things